dipta-sdd/campaignbay/readme.txt

 *   Initial release of CampaignBay.

 == Upgrade Notice ==

+= 1.0.2 =
+*   This update introduces a helpful Tour Guide for new users.

 = 1.0.1 =
 *   This update refines the plugin's display name and includes significant under-the-hood code quality improvements.
 The upgrade is seamless and requires no action from you.